ericenouen/ericenouen.github.io/_pages/research.md

 My first research opportunity was through an REU at Lehigh University under the supervision of Sihong Xie.
 I worked on a multi-objective optimization method for fair graphical models, that balanced performance metric(s) simultaneously with fairness metric(s) to find the tradeoff curve of solutions, called the pareto front.

 ![Pareto front](https://github.com/ericenouen/ericenouen.github.io/blob/master/assets/image/ParetoFront.png?raw=true)
+(Picture from _A computational multi-objective optimization method to improve energy efficiency and thermal comfort in dwellings_)

-Specifically, we used the predictor-corrector method described in this work: [Efficient Continuous Pareto Exploration in Multi-Task Learning](https://arxiv.org/abs/2006.16434) to more efficiently explore the pareto front.
+Previous methods optimize multiple solutions at once to get closer and closer to the pareto front, however, we used the predictor-corrector method described in this work: [Efficient Continuous Pareto Exploration in Multi-Task Learning](https://arxiv.org/abs/2006.16434) to more efficiently explore the pareto front by exploring from one or multiple solutions on the pareto front to find more optimal solutions.

 The goal of the project was to create a better pareto front, a tradeoff curve between objectives, for any fairness vs. accuracy problem.
 We utilized a predictor corrector method to increase the algorithm's speed for finding points on this pareto front, and worked on using krylov recycling to save subspace information between each step to generate a pareto front even faster.